tessavdheiden/deep-rl-udacity/p3/README.md

 ### Results

 As can seen from the plot below, the environment was solved in 5594 episodes by the DDPG algorithm!
+But look at the next image: The D4PG algorithm saved the environment only in 477 episodes, more than 10 times faster!
 ![MADDPG learning curve][image2]

+![MA4DPG learning curve][image3]